 Art and Memory at the Border: Historical practice and the creative arts

 2017 was the 70th anniversary of the division of the once united cultural and linguistic region of Punjab into two parts along religious lines, one in India and one in Pakistan, amidst large-scale violence and mass migration.
 The “Art and Memory at the Border” project addresses this troubled history as it relates to the present lived experience of the past in both Punjabs (that is, the Indian Punjab and the Pakistani Punjab) and the Punjabi Canadian Diaspora through a creative arts and cultural history project that seeks to excavate, document, analyse, and represent the once-shared past across the border and the shared histories that connect people now divided by a border.
 The project draws on and extends the prior scholarly research of Dr. Anne Murphy, and her ongoing interests in the integration of the arts with cultural historical work.
-Over the past several years this work included her participation in a project entitled “Creative Interruptions” (2016-9) and an extension of that activity in 2019-2021 that will culminate in an exhibition at The Reach Gallery Museum in Abbotsford in summer 2021 (for more, see below).
+Over the past several years this work included her participation in a project entitled “Creative Interruptions” (2016-9) and an extension of that activity in 2019-2021 that culminates in an exhibition at The Reach Gallery Museum in Abbotsford in summer 2021 (for more, see below).

 Documentation of these projects was on view on the first floor of I.K.
 Barber Learning Centre at UBC in September 2019.